KevStatic/GWOC-Project/README.md

 To run the Mudberry Studio website locally, follow these steps:

 1. Go to the deployments.
-2. CLlick on the website.
+2. Click on the website.

 ## Screenshots